Tobacco Free Campus Main Menu

-Where can I find a copy of the new policy?
+Where can I find a copy of Armstrong's tobacco-free policy?

-The new tobacco-free policy can be found on the tobacco initiative web page, located at http://www.armstrong.edu/initiatives/tobacco_free_campus/tobacco_free_campus_policy
+Armstrong's tobacco-free policy can be found on the tobacco initiative web page, located at http://www.armstrong.edu/initiatives/tobacco_free_campus/tobacco_free_campus_policy

-How will the policy be communicated to the campus?
+How is Armstrong's tobacco-free policy communicated to the campus?

-New students are being advised of the policy during NAVIGATE sessions over the summer.
-This practice will continue in the future for student orientation activities.
+New students are advised of the policy during NAVIGATE sessions.
 New faculty and staff are being advised of the policy during their orientation as new hires.

-The initiative will maintain a web page dedicated to electronic communication for current information and announcements.
-This will be the starting point to access details about tobacco policy-related activities and available resources, such as cessation materials, class registration, etc. It will also be the location to ask questions (which will be addressed in the FAQs), and report concerns and overall feedback (which will be forwarded to the Tobacco Policy Implementation Team for resolution).
+The initiative maintains a web page dedicated to electronic communication for current information and announcements.
+This may serve as the starting point to access details about tobacco policy-related activities and available resources, such as cessation materials, class registration, etc. It also serves as the location to ask questions (which will be addressed in the FAQs), and report concerns (which are forwarded to the Tobacco Policy Committee for resolution).

 How is the tobacco policy enforced?

 We hope that all members of our Armstrong community will be good campus citizens by demonstrating compliance with the policy.
 It is our hope that this model will be adequate.

-The Tobacco Policy Implementation Team will review feedback at the end of Fall Semester 2012 regarding compliance and the potential need for additional attention to enforcement practices.
+The Tobacco Policy Committee continuously reviews feedback regarding compliance and the potential need for additional attention to enforcement practices.
 Should there be any serious enforcement issues requiring resolution, a corrective action plan will be devised, based upon the need.
 The campus community will be informed of any enforcement changes, should this occur.

 What should I do if I see someone smoking or using tobacco products on campus?

 The enforcement model is based upon mutual respect and good citizenship within Armstrong’s campus community.
 Should you see someone violating the tobacco policy, you are welcome to politely remind the person about the tobacco-free policy.
-All members of the Tobacco Policy Implementation Team will have small reminder cards available for anyone who would like to have cards to distribute for a courteous reminder to offenders as needed.
 However, most people do not feel comfortable doing this, and it is certainly not an expectation.